Adams Memorial: The Adams Memorial Commission

-The Adams Memorial Commission is a Congressional Commission which consists of 4 members of the House of Representatives, 4 Senators, and 4 civilians appointed by the President of the United States.
+The Adams Memorial Commission is a Congressional commission that was directed to consist of 4 members of the House of Representatives, 4 Senators, and 4 civilians appointed by the President of the United States.
 The Memorial Commission is responsible for site selection, design, permitting, and construction of the Memorial.

 In the fall of 2020, President Trump made two of four presidential appointments, Timothy Harleth and Jackie Gingrich Cushman, daughter of former U.S. House Speaker Newt Gingrich.
 In March 2023, President Biden made the remaining two presidential appointments, Major General Peter Cooke and Richard Houghton.

 In December 2023, Speaker Mike Johnson appointed four members of the House of Representatives to serve on the commission: Rep. Morgan Griffith of Virginia, Rep. John Moolenaar of Michigan, Rep. Stephen Lynch of Massachusetts, and Rep. Gerry Connolly of Virginia.

-The four Senatorial members of the commission are yet to be appointed.
+The four Senatorial members of the commission were not appointed.

-Since the appointment of a majority of its members, the commission has met several times.
+After the appointment of a majority of its members, the commission met several times.
 At its first meeting in January 2024, Commissioner Cushman was made chairman, and Commissioner Cooke was made Vice Chairman.
 The commission has since re-created the Adams Memorial Foundation, a 501(c)(3) non-profit corporation established to raise private funds and awareness for the Memorial.
 Commissioner Cushman serves as President of the Adams Memorial Foundation.

-Pursuant to its authorizing statute, the commission is to produce an end-of-year report before the close of 2024.
+Pursuant to its authorizing statute, the commission was to produce an end-of-year report before the close of 2024.

+The statute stated that commission would terminate on December 2, 2025.
+On December 9, 2025, the House of Representatives passed a bill that would extend authorization of the commission to 2032 and direct the memorial to be located at a site northeast of The Ellipse in President's Park or elsewhere in the Reserve; as of February 2026, the Senate has not taken action on the bill.